 What Happens Each Month:

 Each Partner receives a GUARANTEED PAYMENT each month.
 In this example, it might be 10k.
 If you take a distribution, WRITE A SEPARATE CHECK, and notate “DISTRIBUTION” in the memo field, as taxes will not be withheld on this amount.
-You will personally pay all the taxes at the end of the year, and after the first year you’ll make quarterly estimated tax payments.
-At the end of the year, the LLC will issue you a K-1, representing the distributions and guaranteed payments of the company that flowed through to each partner!
-The money may not all be distributed, but you certainly have to pay taxes on the profits of your LLC.
+You will personally pay all the taxes at the end of the year, and after the first year, you’ll make quarterly estimated tax payments.
+At the end of the year, the LLC will issue you a K-1, representing the company’s distributions and guaranteed payments that flowed through to each partner!
+The money may not all be distributed, but you certainly have to pay taxes on your LLC profits.
 Keep in mind that guaranteed payments are an expense to the LLC, which lowers net profits.

-WARNING: It’s easy to figure out that if you have lower guaranteed payments, and higher distributions, you can save more of the 2.9% Medicare portion of your SE taxes.
+WARNING: It’s easy to figure out that you can save more of the 2.9% Medicare portion of your SE taxes if you have lower guaranteed payments and higher distributions.
 In this example, if you received $40,000 in guaranteed payments and $240,000 in distributions-just to save 2.9% on the $240,000, or $6,960 (remember both already earn $150k separately), the IRS will JUMP all OVER YOU!
 They don’t like people abusing LLCs by taking too LITTLE in guaranteed payments and too HIGH DISTRIBUTIONS.

 A Few Other Points: